User Manual

 To open a PDF file in the PDF Editor, proceed as follows:

-- Select the desired PDF file using your Explorer/Finder and start the operation by clicking Open [2].
+3. Navigate to the desired PDF file using the Explorer/Finder and start the operation by clicking Open [2].

 Figure 1: Document Explorer with selected PDF file